 - Bookmarks (Book)

-- This breaks down the game allowing you to go to a set moment in the replay, such as a player died or one team's bed was destroyed.
+- This breaks down the game allowing you to go to a set moment in the replay, such as a player dying or one team's bed being destroyed.

 - Share (Paper)

-- This provides you with a clickable text in chat which copies the replay to your clipboard, allowing you to share the replay with fellow players of the same replay.
+- This provides you with a clickable text in chat that copies the replay to your clipboard, allowing you to share the replay with fellow players of the same replay.